 Improving your physical fitness and strength during treatment improves quality of life, lessens fatigue and can reduce the risk of developing cardiovascular disease, diabetes and osteoporosis.

-Our experienced Exercise Physiologist will provide tailored exercise programs based on your diagnosis, specific treatment-related effects and your health status.
+Our experienced Accredited Exercise Physiologists will provide tailored exercise programs based on your diagnosis, specific treatment-related effects and your health status.

 One Health is a registered NDIS provider for Exercise Physiology.
 You can access the services of our experienced Accredited Exercise Physiologist with funding through the Support budget – improved health and wellbeing.